StephenWattam/LWAC/doc/user/index.md

 License and Usage Conditions
 ----------------------------
-I consider LWAC open source for personal, educational, and "semi-commercial" use on condition that you:
+LWAC is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/), a copy of which may be found in the `LICENSE` file in the root of the distribution.

+In addition to the creative commons terms above, I wish to mandate the following conditions: You must...

- * Do not make money from directly selling the code (including as part of something else).
+ * Not profit from directly selling the code (including as part of something else);
- * Do not make money from selling corpora built using LWAC without first [contacting me for permission](http://stephenwattam.com/contact/).
-I'll probably say yes.
+ * Not profit from selling corpora built using LWAC.
+(Note that I will probably grant permission if contacted, I merely wish to stop people turning it into a commercial service);
- * Credit LWAC and provide a link to [http://stephenwattam.com/project/LWAC/](http://stephenwattam.com/project/LWAC/) or [ucrel.lancs.ac.uk/LWAC/](ucrel.lancs.ac.uk/LWAC/) in any publications (You can also cite the paper pending for WaC8, once it's published).
+ * Credit LWAC and provide a link to [http://stephenwattam.com/project/LWAC/](http://stephenwattam.com/project/LWAC/) or [ucrel.lancs.ac.uk/LWAC/](http://ucrel.lancs.ac.uk/LWAC/) in any publications (You can also cite the paper pending for WaC8, once it's published);
- * Don't use it as a DDOS system.
+ * Not use it to DDOS things.

 Other than that, knock yourself out.
 The code's fairly clean, and fairly well documented.

+It's worth noting here that the data you download from the web is probably copyright to some third party who wouldn't necessarily consent to its distribution.
+Laws on the use of web data vary wildly and are a grey area in many juristrictions, so _caveat emptor_ (or _caveat corpus aedificator_).